 This Regulation also covers undesirable substances and particular nutritional purposes - for example:

-- the maximum levels of various contaminants allowable in pet food (for example, arsenic, lead, dioxins and certain pesticides)
+- maximum levels of various contaminants allowable in pet food (for example, arsenic, lead, dioxins and certain pesticides)

 - certain substances that must not be used in feed